CFSAN-Biostatistics/snp-pipeline/README.rst

 solely with the user.
 In no event shall CFSAN be liable for direct, indirect, special, incidental, or consequential damages resulting from the use, misuse, or inability to use the system and accompanying documentation.
-Third parties' use of or acknowledgment of the sustem does not in any way represent that CFSAN endorses such third parties or expresses any opinion with respect to their statements.
+Third parties' use of or acknowledgment of the system does not in any way represent that CFSAN endorses such third parties or expresses any opinion with respect to their statements.